raganwald/raganwald.github.com/_posts/2019-12-17-regular-expressions.md

 }
 ```

 Now how about the second part of our case?
 It's the expression for all the paths from `from` to `to` that do not go through `via`.
-Which we then alternate with the expression for all the paths going throught `via`:
+Which we then alternate with the expression for all the paths going through `via`:

 ```javascript
 function between ({ from, to, viaStates = [...allStates] }) {